TuyishimireEric/OOP-school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# OOP school library: add Person, Student and Teacher classes
+# OOP school library

-In this project, I have started building a school library app.
-In this initial step, I implemented the classes to represent students and teachers.
+This is an OOP School Library app, It can be used by the librarian of University to record what books are in the library and who borrows them.
+The app allows the librarian to:

+    Add new students or teachers.
+    Add new books.
+    Save records of who borrowed a given book and when.

+And all of this will be built in a beautiful and well-organized way!

 ## Getting Started

 To get a local copy up clone the repo or download the full souce code

-    Clone the repository by running git clone git@github.com:TuyishimireEric/OOP-school-library.git Navigate to the folder cd OOP-school-library
+    Clone the repository by running git clone **git@github.com:TuyishimireEric/OOP-school-library.git** Navigate to the folder cd OOP-school-library